nickyiliwang0000/h/applied-javascript/advanced-js-lexical-scope-and-execution-context.md

 In this case, since the function is a method (i.e. it is attached to an object), and the method is called as a property of the object, the `this` keyword references **the object that contains the method**.

-The second qualifier, that "the method is called as a property of the object" is where things get complicated.
+Pay attention to that second condition: "the method is called as a property of the object".
+This condition is a big part of what makes predicting what `this` will reference challenging.

-If we create a variable to refer to the objects method, `this` changes:
+For example, if we create a variable and assign it the object's `introduction` method and then call that variable as a function, the `this` keyword will reference a different value.

 ```javascript
 let character = {